jorisvink/sanctum/README.md

 Each process runs as its own user.

-Each process is fully sandboxed and only has access to the system calls required to perform its task.
+Each process is fully sandboxed with modern Operating System techniques such as seccomp on Linux, pledge on OpenBSD and MacOS its sandbox(3).
+This gives each process only access to the system calls required to perform its task.
 There are two exceptions: guardian (the main process), and bishop (liturgy manager), neither of these are sandboxed due what they are responsible for.

 The guardian process is only monitoring its child processes and has no other external interfaces.
 The bishop process must be privileged due to